syyunn/citation-dwg-wto/README.md

 LaTex work to summarize how to recover citation directed weighted graph formulated by the state &amp; legal actors participating in the WTO DSB.

 # Todos
-- [ ] Distinguish Illegal Subsidy from CVD and change the explanation.
+- [ ] Distinguish Illegal Subsidy from CVD and change the explanation at Section 4 Empirical Findings